Pasadena, California: Top employers

+Other companies based in Pasadena include Idealab, Inter-Con Security, Green Dot Corporation, Tetra Tech, Wesco Financial, OpenX, Stark Spirits Distillery, and Wetzel's Pretzels.
+The Los Angeles office of China Eastern Airlines is also located in Pasadena.

 Arts and culture

 Tournament of Roses Parade

 Pasadena is home to the Tournament of Roses Parade, held each year on January 1 (or on January 2, if the 1st falls on a Sunday).
 The first parade was held in 1890 and was originally sponsored by the Valley Hunt Club, a Pasadena social club.
 The motivation for having the parade was, as member Professor Charles F. Holder said, "In New York, people are buried in snow.
 Here our flowers are blooming and our oranges are about to bear.
 Let's hold a festival to tell the world about our paradise."